autonity/docs.autonity.org/content/docs/validators/_index.md

     Instructions for setting up and operating a validator node.
 ---

-A node on the Autonity network can be registered to become a [Validator](/concepts/validator/), making it eligible for selection into the [consensus committee](/concepts/consensus/committee/) to earn rewards for proposing and finalising blocks.
+A node on the Autonity network can be registered to become a [Validator](/concepts/validator/), making it eligible for selection into the [consensus committee](/concepts/consensus/committee/) to earn rewards for proposing and finalizing blocks.

 Validator nodes participate in the oracle protocol when members of the consensus committee.
 Accordingly, to operate a validator node, the Autonity Oracle Server must also be installed and configured to collect data from one or more external data sources.